 Flutter is a growing UI framework, gaining lots of love by developers to publish Android and iOS apps with a single codebase.
 Now with the release of Flutter 2.0, desktop support has moved to early release on the stable channel and ready for you to try out with your Flutter apps!
 With Codemagic, you can easily get a head start and publish your applications to the macOS App Store!
 You won’t need any paid tools or subscriptions to get started.

 This article will guide you through creating a Flutter macOS desktop app, setting up code signing, and publishing to the App Store with Codemagic.
-You can see the sample project on Codemagic GitHub.
-Stay tuned for a similar guide to publishing to the Linux Snap Store and Windows.
+Take a look at the sample project here:

 Creating a Flutter macOS Desktop App

 To create a Flutter app, you’ll need to get Flutter installed on your system.
 This is easy by following the steps for your operating system on the Flutter Install guide.
 Now if you open up a command line terminal, if everything is working, executing